solter/pyTutorial/README.md

 Keys can be anything immutable, including numbers, strings and tuples.

 #### Control Flow Statements
-See the loops.py file for a more comprehensive description of Ifs and Loops.
+See the loops.py file for a more comprehensive description of ifs and loops.

 ##### If
 If statements allow you to execute a block of code only if certain conditions are met.